Kirby (series): 2000–2004: Introduction of 3D graphics and further spin-offs

+In late 2002, Nintendo released Kirby: Nightmare in Dream Land, an enhanced remake of Kirby's Adventure for the Game Boy Advance (GBA) featuring updated graphics and sound, multiplayer support, and a new mode starring one of the game's bosses, Meta Knight.

+During the 2003 Holiday season, a Kirby e-Reader card for the Game Boy Advance was released.
+The card was released under two names, Kirby Slide and Kirby Puzzle.
+Swiping the card would allow for a sliding puzzle game starring Kirby to be played.
+Cards were given out at Toys "R" Us stores and in the 2003 December issues of Nintendo Power and Tips & Tricks.
+The game was released to advertise the English dub of Kirby: Right Back at Ya!.
+The card would become incredibly rare, with all copies of the card believed to have been destroyed.

-Kirby & the Amazing Mirror was released on October 18, 2004 on the Game Boy Advance.
+Kirby & the Amazing Mirror was released on October 18, 2004, on the Game Boy Advance.
 It is the second game released on that system, following Kirby: Nightmare in Dream Land.
 It features Kirby in a Metroidvania format, with all the levels being interconnected and able to be completed in any order.
 Also unique was the in-game phone, which can be used to summon up to three additional copies of Kirby to fight enemies and solve puzzles.